JieYangBruce/TorqueClustering/README.md

 [Idx, Idx_with_noise] = TorqueClustering(DM, 5, 0, 0);
 ```

-This project is for the reproduction of the accuracy results of the Torque Clustering algorithm as reported in our paper.
+This project is for the reproduction of the accuracy results of the Torque Clustering (TORC) algorithm as reported in our paper.

 You need to put all the ".m" files into one folder.